 When compared to Wix, SmugMug is not as popular.
 This is only logical since it is a specialist service.
 However, when we compare it to other portfolio builders like Zenfolio, 500px, and Flickr, SmugMug is doing just fine!

 You should keep in mind, though, that a comparison between SmugMug and Flickr is not really fair since the latter is a community photo feed.
 The best thing you can do is not trying to choose between both but actually use them together.
 Don’t stop reading to find out how!

 How Easy is SmugMug to Use?

-There are many SmugMug reviews out there stating that the best part about this platform is its speed and ease of use.
+Many SmugMug reviews out there state that the best part about this platform is its speed and ease of use.
 Creating a SmugMug account is pretty much a breeze, and the setup process is super fast.
 We also noticed that the SmugMug setup questions were fewer than what we experienced with Squarespace or Wix.